 - Route cannot reorder and create an entirely new subscription because Route would be paying for the customer's monthly subscription.

 - Route cannot reorder customized items for the customer because of the additional liability of ordering the customer’s custom item incorrectly.
 Route can offer a refund instead.

 Out of stock

-- Route doesn’t have visibility to the retailer’s inventory or when they will have the customer’s item back in stock.
+Route does not have visibility to the retailer’s inventory, or details into when the retailer will have the customer’s item back in stock.

 - Route can offer the customer a refund for the item that is out of stock.
 The customer can always use that refund to order the item when it’s back in stock.

 If the customer entered the wrong address at the time of order, Route does not cover this.

 - The customer needs to reach out to the retailer to remedy the incorrect address.

 If the customer is unsatisfied with their product, Route is not a product replacement plan and the order issue cannot be approved.

 - The customer needs to reach out to the retailer.
 This request may be covered under the retailer’s return policy.